 Federal Perkins Loan – The Federal Perkins loan is a low-interest (5%) loan awarded to students with exceptional financial need as determined by the FAFSA.
 At Antioch, only students who do not have enough financial aid to pay for their tuition and fees are considered for Perkins.
 A separate Master Promissory Note is required for disbursement.

-Federal Subsidized Direct Loan – The subsidized Direct Loan is the need based loan where the Department of Education pays the interest while the student is in school and up to 6 months after the student ceases to attend or graduates.
+The subsidized Direct Loan is the need based loan where the Department of Education pays the interest while the student is in school and up to 6 months after the student ceases to attend or graduates.
 NOTE: Effective July 1, 2012, the Department of Education will no longer pay the interest on Graduate student loans.
 Graduate students will only be eligible for unsubsidized loans.
-The annual maximum amount of subsidized for undergraduate is $5500 and for graduate is $8500.
+The annual maximum amount of subsidized for undergraduate is $5500.

 Federal Supplemental Education Opportunity Grant (SEOG) – Preference given to Pell eligible students on a first come, first served basis until funds are depleted.

-Federal Unsubsidized Direct Loan – The unsubsidized Direct Loan is the non-need based loan where the interest compounds during the life of the loan.
+The unsubsidized Direct Loan is the non-need based loan where the interest compounds during the life of the loan.
 The current interest rate is a fixed 6.8%.
-The annual maximum amount is $20500 minus any subsidized portion.
+The annual maximum amount is $20500 for graduate students and $7000 for undergraduates.